• Home

 ER-phagy

-Micro-ER-phagy can be triggered by expression of an artificial GFP-tagged transmembrane protein called 'ER-phagy inducer'.
+Micro-ER-phagy can be triggered by expression of an artificial transmembrane protein called 'ER-phagy inducer'.
 Fluorescence images show a ring-shaped structure positive for a general ER marker and the ER-phagy inducer.
 The corresponding electron micrograph reveals that this structure is a large multilamellar ER whorl inside the yeast lysosome.

 SHRED